Up early and exploring St. Helier...

 The last bunker was located on a headland and is the most complete structure remaining with machine gun turrets, trenches and the tall watchtower looming over the English Channel.
 The site is now a memorial dedicated to the workers that built the structures for the Nazi occupying forces under terrible conditions.

 A tiny island, but an international banking hub...

 Despite being one of the smallest islands in Europe, Jersey is an international financial hub with the headquarters or subsidiaries of many global banks located in St. Helier.
 There is a staggering £258bn held on the island through deposits and banking receipts making Jersey one of the most important monetary centres in the world.
-It is clear that this is wealthy place and strolling around the town felt like walking around a low-rise extension to the City of London.
+It is clear that this is a wealthy place and strolling around the town felt like walking around a low-rise extension to the City of London.

-After handing my bike back and catching the bus back to Jersey’s 1930s airport, I had chance to reflect on the weekend and my time in Jersey.
+After handing my bike back and catching the bus back to Jersey’s 1930s airport, I had a chance to reflect on the weekend and my time in Jersey.

 Out of all of the places that I have been cycling around this year, this is certainly one of my favourites.
 I really enjoy going to places that have a mix of history to discover, a unique national identity and have good quality cycling infrastructure.

 There has clearly been an effort to make cycling a priority by the local tourism office as there are plenty of maps and route details available.
 The cycling network is well signed and you are never far away from a town or village to ask for directions or local advice.